eunos-1128/QMEAN/docker/README.md

   as the corresponding SEQRES (ATOMSEQ if SEQRES is not given as an input).
   The location of a residue in SEQRES determines the location of its local score in the score list.
+* `qmeanbrane_membrane`: Only available in case of QMEANBrane.
+Defines transmembrane residues with the same SEQRES mapping as the local scores.

 <a name="examples"></a>Examples